Holiday Home Insurance

 - This could include CCTV, security lighting, window locks, and security gates.

 - Make sure your second home is kept in a good state of repair.
 If you’re not able to regularly inspect for damage, consider using an agent to help keep an eye on things.

 - Make sure all pipes and tanks are insulated, to lower the risk of flooding or burst pipes during cold weather.

 - Try to compare a range of quotes from different insurance providers.

 - Consider raising the excess on your policy.
 This is the amount you will pay up front in the event of a claim.

-A – The risks you are exposed to if you offer your second home for rent are different to those of personal use.
+The risks you are exposed to if you offer your second home for rent are different from those of personal use.
 If you offer your holiday home for commercial letting, you should contact your insurer to make sure your policy covers your needs.
 You might need to add additional cover for public liability.